 Q: I received an Easter lily last week.
 How should I care for it now?
 Can I make it bloom next year?

 Dr. Thomas emphasizes planting in bright shade.
-Otherwise, the plants seem to last only a few years in full sun.
+In full sunshine, the plants seem to last only a few years.
 The shade also keeps them from emerging too early.
-In a cold spring, the foliage willbe heavily damaged.
+In a cold spring, the foliage will be heavily damaged by frost.